cslarsen/csl.name/source/_drafts/jit2.md

     push 2, push 2, multiply, push 3, push 3, multiply, subtract

-The use of a stack makes it possible to execute instructions linearly, and this is exactly how stack machines operate.
+The use of a stack makes it possible to execute instructions linearly, and this is essentially how stack machines operate.
 With that, you will probably understand most of the [CPython opcodes][python.opcodes] and its [interpreter loop][python.eval].

 Part two: Translating Python bytecode to IR